multiversx/mx-docs/docs/developers/guidelines/react-development.md

 // do stuff
 ```

+### Defining function arguments
-* If a function has more than 2 arguments and the second argument is not optional, **use an object** instead.
+If a function has more than 2 arguments and the second argument is not optional, **use an object** instead.

 ```jsx
 // 🚫 DON'T